Rationally connected non-Fano type varieties: Example in dimension 3

-\begin{Lemma}[{\cite[Proposition 3.2]{JPDP}}] Let $F$ be a del Pezzo surface of degree $1$ and let $C\in\big|-K_F\big|$ be an irreducible curve.
+\begin{Lemma}[{\cite[Proposition~3.2]{JPDP}}] Let $F$ be a del Pezzo surface of degree $1$ and let $C\in\big|-K_F\big|$ be an irreducible curve.
 Suppose $(F,C)$ is not log canonical at $P$ and $F$ is smooth at $P$.
 Then $C$ is a cuspidal rational curve. \end{Lemma}

-\begin{Cor} Let $F$ be a del Pezzo surface of degree $1$ with at worst ordinary double points and let $D\sim_\MQ-K_F$ be a $\MQ$-Cartier divisor.
-If $(F,D)$ is not log canonical at $P$, then there is a rational curve $C\in\big|-K_F\big|$ such that $P\in C$ is a cusp. \end{Cor}

-\begin{Lemma}[{\cite[Theorem~3.10]{C95}}] Let $X$ be a $3$-dimensional variety and let $D$ be an effective $\MQ$-Cartier divisor on $X$ such that the pair $(X,D)$ is not canonical and a point $P\in X$ is its center.
-Suppose $P$ is an ordinary double point on $X$ and let $f:X^+\to X$ be a blow up of $P$ with the exceptional divisor $E$.
-Then $a(E,X,D)<0$. \end{Lemma}
+\begin{Lemma}[{\cite[proof of Theorem~3.10]{Corti}}] Let $X$ be a $3$-dimensional variety and let $D$ be an effective $\mathds{Q}$-Cartier divisor on $X$.
+Suppose $P\in X$ is an ordinary double point, let $f:X^+\to X$ be the blow up of $P$, and let $E$ be the exceptional divisor.
+Let $\mathcal{M}$ be a mobile linear system on $X$, then the pair $(X,\lambda \mathcal{M})$ is not canonical at the point $P$ if an only if $a(E,X,D)<0$. \end{Lemma}